IndigoPurple/CUBE/README.md

 ```
 where `--video_length` is the length of synthesized video, `--condition` represents the type of structure sequence,
 `--smoother_steps` determines at which timesteps to perform smoothing, and `--is_long_video` denotes whether to enable efficient long-video synthesis.

+The generated videos could be found in the `outputs` folder.

 ## Visualizations